Umami Pot

 Anchovy Dashi (Iriko Dashi / Niboshi Dashi)

-While there are various types of dashi broth in Japan, Anchovy Dashi is one of the most common and is used daily.
-Broaden your culinary horizons by adding this flavorful broth to your repertoire.
+While there are various types of dashi stock in Japan, Anchovy Dashi is one of the most common and is used daily.
+Broaden your culinary horizons by adding this flavorful stock to your repertoire.

 No ratings yet